apprenticeharper/DeDRM_tools/FAQs.md

 1. Reinstall Kindle for PC(Mac)
 1. Re-register Kindle for PC(Mac) with your Amazon account
 1. Download the ebook again.
 Do not use the files you have downloaded previously.

-## I use the Macintosh application, but the DRM does not get removed.
-It is a Kindle book it used to work before I reinstalled Kindle for Mac.
-You need to delete the Kindle for Mac key that the Macintosh app has stored, so that it will generate the new key from your new installation of Kindle for Mac.
-You can do this in the application settings, or just delete the file ~/Library/Preferences/com.apprenticealf.dedrm/Local Kindle Key.k4i (where ~ is your home folder).

 ## Some of my books had their DRM removed, but some still say that they have DRM and will not convert.
 There are several possible reasons why only some books get their DRM removed.